luisalejandrobf/tyba-backend/README.md

 12. **Testing**: Jest for unit and integration tests
 13. **TypeORM**: Database abstraction layer
 14. **TypeScript usage**: Static type system for better code quality and maintainability
+15. **Mapper Pattern**: Mapper implementations for transforming data between domain and ORM entities
-15. **Git Ignore**: .env file is not added to the repository, as well as dist files and node_modules folder.
+16. **Git Ignore**: .env file is not added to the repository, as well as dist files and node_modules folder.

 ## Features